u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 A modern, perhaps public system of science that’s decentralized, collaborative, and faster.
 Where scientists work iteratively, are empowered to share not just polished findings, but hypotheses, claims, evidence sooner.
 One where it’s easier to contextualize knowledge at scale.

-By rethinking what counts as a publishable unit of knowledge, properly tracking and crediting authorship contributions, and creating infrastructure to capture, share, and update knowledge as it actually happens, we can build a system that reflects how science actually happens, and unlock faster, more collaborative discovery.
+By rethinking what counts as a publishable unit of knowledge, properly tracking and crediting authorship contributions, and creating a new substrate to represent our collective knowledge, we can build a system that reflects how science actually happens, and unlock faster, more collaborative, and transformative discovery.

 ### Polish and Perish: The Cathedral Erases Knowledge